team-hannagray-b/DuckDuckGoose/README.md

 **Tab Navigation** (Tab to Screen)

-* Download
+* Link to Purchase tickets
-* Watch
+* Watch Trailer
 * More Description

 **Flow Navigation** (Screen to Screen)

 * Movie Selction
-   * Picking of the Movie Selected by User
+   * Picking of the Movies Selected by User

-* Movie Download or Watching
+* Movie Watching
-   * Link to Download Movie
+   * Link to Purchase Movie ticket
-   * Watch Movie Selected
+   * Watch Movie Preview Selected
    * Gain futher Info about Movie Selceted